Lukas-Dierkes/vehicle-stream-team-project/README.md

 The above resulting .csv files are saved in the folder *data/other*.
 ## 5.2 Data Pipeline
 ***
 For starting the data pipeline you have to run the **vehicle_stream_pipeline/data_cleaning_execution.py** script, which reads all required files and then automatically eliminates the duplicates, cleans the data, adds shared rides and checks if the data is correctly calculated and ordered.
+For the datapipeline we have made use of the descriptions and equations of MoD for the different attributes. <br>
+Based on the following table you can see an overview of the attributes:

 **Required files:**
 - rides_combined.csv